thecodepenguin/thecodepenguin.github.io/_posts/2018-03-12-rsa-encryption-part-2.md

 ---
-title: (Part 2) a programming intro to the RSA Encryption algorithm
+title: (Part 2) A programming intro to the RSA Encryption algorithm
 layout: post
 date: 2018-03-12
-categories: Programming
+categories: Programming, Encryption
 ---

 For the second part of the RSA Encryption tutorial we will be finally diving